Cognac 1850 Pierre Chabanneau & Co

 Please note that only Cognacs made exclusively from Petite and Grande Champagne (50% minimum) can use the "Fine Champagne" appellation.

 Chabanneau was founded in 1830 as a high quality cognac merchant company.
 The founders were Pierre Chabanneau and a Dutch trader.
 The company flourished thanks to the trade with East Asia.
 After World War II the results were poor, especially after the Declaration of Independence from Indonesia in 1954.
 Later on the company is acquired by Camus.

 Formerly an independent producer and shipper of vintage Cognacs It was once a flourishing brand, established in 1830 by Pierre Chabanneau together with a Dutch partner, a cognac trader, selling their Cognac to the Dutch East Indies.
 Pierre Chabanneau was the manager of the wine cellar of the Grand Hotel in Paris.

 The foreign market was crucial, and they did not recover from the setback they endured in World War II.
-The declaration of the Indonesian republic in 1954 resulted that all hope for recovery was gone.
+All hope for recovery was gone.
 Camus took over the brand and used it as a secondary label.
 The old bottles all have Pierre Chabanneau on them as opposed to the bottles produced by Camus, that only state Chabanneau.

 The Last Boat

 These vintage bottlings date back to the 19th Century, Fun fact: Chabanneau is mentioned in the novel ‘The Last Boat’ by John F. Hanley.